 Another option is to try a topical numbing agent in the form of a cream or spray.

-Some of these products (like lidocaine spray) can be purchased over-the-counter, or you can try a prescription lidocaine-prilocaine cream, which is designed specifically for premature ejaculation.
+Some of these products (like premature ejaculation pills or delay spray) can be purchased over-the-counter, or you can try a prescription lidocaine-prilocaine cream, which is designed specifically for premature ejaculation.

 Just be wary of the potential for side effects and keep in mind that topical agents could affect your partner’s sensitivity as well.